-Caring for your Pilates Equipment at Home
+Caring for Pilates Equipment

 Most of you now have an array of small Pilates props and equipment at home to work with and have asked about how best to look after them and ensure longevity.
 As we spend a lot of our time at the studio cleaning now we’ve become somewhat expert on the ins and outs of what works and what doesn’t so thought we’d pass on our knowledge.
 As most props are made from materials that can’t be recycled it’s also good for the planet to keep them clean and cared for.